marcolikesai/masters-thesis-carbon-shocks/README.md

 ## Project Structure

-- `/notebooks/`: Jupyter Notebooks for every stage of analysis (see below).
-- `/scripts/`: Python modules for data processing and modeling.
 - `/data/`: Sample data and data schema (main data available on request).
+-  `/notebooks/`: Jupyter Notebooks for every stage of analysis (see below)
 - `/results/`: Output tables, figures, and logs.
-- `/report/`: PDF of the final thesis report.
-- `/presentation/`: Slides for final defense (optional).

 ---